 People are short on time and patience, and they’re already kind of suspicious when they get a message from a stranger.
 So, don’t fuel that suspicion.

 Eliminate any pleasantries, small talk, or fake flattery.
 What I mean by that last one is do not try to get their attention by kissing their bum.
 It’s incredibly transparent.
 Be authentic.
 (Now, if you have a genuine compliment to give them, that’s another story.)

-One common objection I get for this is, “Won’t I come across as rude?”
+One common objection I get to this is, “Won’t I come across as rude?”
 No. You can get straight to the point without sounding abrasive.
 If anything, your leads are going to appreciate that you’re not wasting their time.

-Alright, so you cut out the smalltalk.
+Alright, so you cut out the small talk.
 What can you say?

 This isn’t about giving them your life story.
 They don’t need it and they don’t care about it.
 In my LinkedIn messaging, I almost always say, “My name is Megan and I’m a writer.
 I’m reaching out because I’m interested in blogging for [COMPANY NAME].”